Skip to main content

 Tried: Targeting the first fgets call with a long input to trigger the overflow

-The first fgets call reads into local_10 but its result is not passed to strcpy - the program discards it and reads again.
-Only the second fgets call populates the source for strcpy(local_88, local_10).
-Sending a long string on the first prompt gets truncated and causes no overflow; you must send the payload on the second prompt.
+The first fgets reads into local_10, but its result never reaches strcpy: the program discards it and reads again.
+Only the second fgets fills the source for strcpy(local_88, local_10).
+A long string at the first prompt is truncated and overflows nothing, so send the payload at the second.

 Learn more